SameSalamander5710/DynamicFPSLimiter/Docs/Troubleshooting.md

 ## 5. Dual GPU Systems

 The app calculates GPU usage by summing '3D Engine' and 'Copy' loads for each GPU and then selecting the highest value.
-This hasn't been fully tested on systems where Lossless Scaling runs on a secondary GPU.

-**Behavior to expect:**

-If any one GPU is above the upper usage threshold, the FPS will decrease to reduce GPU loads.
-The app will only allow an FPS increase when both GPUs are below the lower threshold.
-This could result in conservative FPS modulation.

-## 6. Game Drops to Very Low FPS After Starting

-If your game suddenly drops to extremely low FPS right after launching the app, it's likely due to an incorrect RTSS profile or cap setting.

-**Example:**

-If your RTSS profile starts with a limit of 0 (uncapped), and the app sends a "increase FPS" command of 5, your FPS cap becomes 5.

-**Solution:**

-Make sure RTSS is configured with a valid starting cap for the correct game profile.
+For dual GPU systems, use 'Detect Render GPU' with the game running, to automatically detect the GPU rendering the game, based on the GPU with the highest "3D engine" utilization.

 ### Still Need Help?